PrzeChoj/gips/README.md

 # End of prepare model
 ```

-Imagine we have the data `Z` but we don’t know how it was generated.
+Imagine we have the data `Z` but don’t know how it was generated.
 We
-will assume it was generated from the normal distribution with the mean
+assume it was generated from the normal distribution with the mean
 ![0](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;0 "0").
-However, we cannot estimate the covariance matrix, because there is not
+However, we cannot estimate the covariance matrix because there is
-enough data
+insufficient data
 (![4 \< 6](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;4%20%3C%206 "4 < 6"),
 ![n \< p](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;n%20%3C%20p "n < p")).